About the Center

 We aspire to create a community where poverty is not a barrier to those who seek to resolve critical family law matters.

-About the Harriett Buhai Center
+About the Harriett Buhai Center for Family Law

 The Harriett Buhai Center for Family Law (The Center) was founded in the early 1980s by Black Women Lawyers Association of Los Angeles, the Los Angeles County Bar and Women Lawyers Association of Los Angeles.
 Since its inception, the Center has served as a cornerstone of family law and domestic violence assistance for low-income persons in California.